david-yost/BookNotes/the-emotionally-intelligent-manager.md

 ### Chapter 3 - Read People, Identifying Emotions

 - Being able to identify and understand emotions in yourself and those around you is the important first step in being emotionally intelligent.
-- In the example of Bob, being able to read emotions that others might ignore allowed him to tune into client sentiments that were often missed, helping to saving relationships and succeed with his brash and blue collar affect in an otherwise poshed and upper-crust environment.
+- In the example of Bob, being able to read emotions that others might ignore allowed him to tune into client sentiments that were often missed, helping to saving relationships and succeed with his brash and blue collar affect in an otherwise posh and upper-crust environment.

 > Recognizing the difference between a stranger who is friendly and ready to help you and a stranger who is unfriendly and ready to attack you can spell the difference between living another day and ending up dead.